TykTechnologies/exp/cmd/go-fsck/README.md

      some packages are function oriented, other more struct and interface.
 This tool is firstly aimed at the struct case.

+- Restore needs work (sorting symbols is a big chunk).

 In a single package, when a struct A depends on struct B and C, then the behaviour of A is not local.
 However, if B and C are imported from packages, then the behaviour of A is local.
 Another way to remove the